awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # Application Auto Scaling identity\-based policy examples<a name="security_iam_id-based-policy-examples"></a>

-By default, a brand new IAM user has no permissions to do anything\.
-An IAM administrator must create IAM policies that grant users and roles permission to perform Application Auto Scaling API actions, such as configuring scaling policies\.
-The administrator must then attach those policies to the IAM users or roles that require the permissions\.
+By default, a brand new user in your AWS account has no permissions to do anything\.
+An IAM administrator must create and assign IAM policies that give an IAM identity \(such as a user or role\) permission to perform Application Auto Scaling API actions\.

 To learn how to create an IAM policy using the following example JSON policy documents, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.